Smartphone Key Smart Lock Pre-Launch Page | CRO Breakdown

 Smartphone Key smart lock pre-launch design by Apexure

 That positioning is genuinely differentiated in a crowded category.
-But it needed a page that could communicate the differentiation quickly to visitors who had likely already considered and rejected at least one other smart lock brand.
-“Another smart lock” wasn’t going to convert this audience.
-“A smart lock that actually works the way you think it should” — backed by specific feature proof — could.
+The page had to communicate that in seconds, to visitors who had likely already considered and rejected at least one other smart lock brand.
+“Another smart lock” was never going to convert this audience.
+“A smart lock that actually works the way you think it should,” backed by specific feature proof, had a chance.

-The page also needed to do this job for three distinct audience segments: homeowners frustrated with traditional keys, short-term rental hosts managing guest access, and small businesses handling employee access without an IT department.
+The page also had to do this job for three distinct audience segments: homeowners frustrated with traditional keys, short-term rental hosts managing guest access, and small businesses handling employee access without an IT department.
 Each audience has a different pain hierarchy.
-The page structure needed to serve all three without becoming so generic that it failed all three.
+The page structure needed to serve all three without going so generic that it failed all three.

 Waseem Bashir